-Confusion about sunscreen and sun exposure put a lot of kids at risk for getting sunburn.
+Confusion about sunscreen and sun exposure puts a lot of people at risk for getting sunburn.

 - USA EPA.
 Sun.
 The Burning Facts.
 May 2001

 - CDC.
 Insect Repellent Use and Safety.
 August 3, 2005